chiaracapuano/WhatToWatch/README.md

 # WhatToWatch
 This repo contains the development of a simple Flask app, that suggests Netflix movie titles based on user input.

-The app pulls data from a Postgres DB and suggests movie titles usign a pre-trained Natural Language Processing package offered by Python: SpaCy.
-The app is deployed in Docker.

-**Example of homepage and output**
+The app pulls movie tags and titles from a Postgres DB, evaluates the semantic similarity between user input words and tags using Python SpaCy and displays the suggestions in a table that shows the top 5 movies identified and their Tomatometer rating.

+The app is containerized in Docker and deployed to Kubernetes.

+Here an **example of homepage**:

 ![alt text](https://github.com/chiaracapuano/WhatToWatch/blob/master/png-example/home-page.png)

+and **output** as produced by the app, when the topic is *scientists*:

 ![alt text](https://github.com/chiaracapuano/WhatToWatch/blob/master/png-example/output.png)